Lucyjpjones/lj-fscr/testing.md

     - This was tested on the products, programmes, and blog page
 - [x] If user selects 'clear all' the filter is removed and all items are displayed
     - This was tested on the products, programmes, and blog page
+- [x] If the user filters then sorts, the filtered items are displayed in order as expected
+    - This was a bug which has now been fixed (More details in 'Bugs' section)

 #### Authorisation

-- [x] On the register page, if the user clicks 'sign in' they are redirected to the login page
+- [x] On the 'Register' page, if the user clicks 'Sign in' they are redirected to the 'Login' page
 - [x] If the user completes the registration form with non-existent user details their registration is successful
-- [x] After successful registration the user is navigated to the 'verification email sent' page and an email is sent to the user with link to confirm
+- [x] After successful registration the user is navigated to the 'Verification email sent' page and an email is sent to the user with link to confirm
-- [x] After user clicks link in email they are redirected to 'verify your email' page
+- [x] After user clicks link in email they are redirected to 'Verify your email' page
-- [x] After user clicking 'confirm' on verify your email' page they receive a success message and are redirected to the login page
+- [x] After user clicking 'Confirm' on verify your email' page they receive a success message and are redirected to the login page
 - [x] If the user completes the registration form with an already registered username and password they receive an error message
-- [x] On the login page, if the user clicks 'sign up' they are redirected to the register page
+- [x] On the login page, if the user clicks 'Sign up' they are redirected to the 'Register' page
 - [x] If the user completes the login form with an already registered username and password they are logged in successfully
 - [x] If the user completes the login form with non-existent user details they receive an error message
 - [x] If the user selects a social login option they are directed to the correct external platform for authorisation
-- [x] If the user clicks 'forgot password' they are directed to the forgotten password page as expected
+- [x] If the user clicks 'Forgot password?' they are directed to the forgotten password page as expected
-- [x] If the user enters their email and clicks 'reset my password' they are directed to the password reset page as expected
+- [x] If the user enters their email and clicks 'Reset my password' they are directed to the password reset page as expected
-- [x] If the user enters their email and clicks 'reset my password' they receive an email with a link to reset their password
+- [x] If the user enters their email and clicks 'Reset my password' they receive an email with a link to reset their password
-- [x] After user clicks the link in their email they are redirected to the 'change password' page
+- [x] After user clicks the link in their email they are redirected to the 'Change password' page
 - [x] After submitting a new password the user is presented with a success message 'Your password is now changed' and they can log in with their new password
-- [x] If the user clicks 'Remember me' they are directed to the forgotten password page as expected
+- [x] If the user clicks 'Remember me' their username and password is automatically available next time logging in
+    - On an iPhone the user can login by touch recognition
+    - 'Remember me' is thought to introduce unwanted security issues and therefore may blocked on some devices
-- [x] If a user is logged in, the logout option is visible in the profile icon menu
+- [x] If a user is logged in, the 'Logout' option is visible in the profile icon menu
-- [x] If a user clicks 'logout' they are directed to the logout page where they can confirm their action
+- [x] If a user clicks 'Logout' they are directed to the 'Logout' page where they can confirm their action

 #### Home
 - [x] The callout carousel automatically cycles through a series of callout messages with expected interval time
 - [x] The messages on the callout carousel are displayed appropriately dependent on whether a user is logged in or not
 - [x] The links featured on the callout carousel direct the user to the expected page
-- [x] The product and programme card links direct the user to the expected page.
+- [x] The product and programme card links direct the user to the expected pages
+- [x] If the user is not logged in, the 'Read me' link on the latest blogs direct the user to the 'Login' page
-- [x] The 'read me' link on the latest blogs direct the user to the correct post detail page
+- [x] If the user is logged in, the 'Read me' link on the latest blogs direct the user to the correct 'Post Detail' page
 - [x] The testimonial carousel automatically cycles through a series of testimonials with expected interval time
 - [x] The testimonial carousel pauses on hover and pointer is present
 - [x] If user information entered in contact form is valid, the form submission is successful and an email is sent to the expected Gmail account
 - [x] After submission the input fields are cleared
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
-- [x] On the Meet the Coaches page, I checked the opacity filter was working

 #### Meet the coaches

 - [x] The opaque CSS is working as expected on profile image tabs
+    - Opacity filter present when not active
+    - Opacity filter removed on hover or if active

 #### Products

-- [x] Each product card directs the user to the product detail page displaying the correct information
+- [x] Each product card directs the user to the 'Product Detail' page displaying the correct information
 - [x] Clicking the increment and decrement on the quantity selector changes the value as expected
 - [x] User can not decrement below 0 or increment above 99
 - [x] User can not type in a value out of the range 1-99
 - [x] Selecting a value from the size selector dropdown updates the field correctly
-- [x] Product is added to the bag successfully after clicking 'add to bag'
+- [x] Product is added to the bag successfully after clicking 'Add to bag'
 - [x] If product is already in bag, quantity is incremented and product is not duplicated

 <ins>Admin</ins>

 When logged in as Admin user...
-- [x] The product management option is available in the profile menu
+- [x] The 'Product Management' option is available in the Profile menu
-- [x] After successfully adding a new product I am redirected to the product detail page with the correct information
+- [x] After successfully adding a new product I am redirected to the 'Product Detail' page with the correct information
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
-- [x] If not image is added to the form submission, the expected 'no image' png file is present
+- [x] If no image is added to the form submission, the expected 'no image' png file is present
-- [x] The edit button is visible on the products page and each product detail page
+- [x] The 'Edit' button is visible on the 'Products' page and each 'Product Detail' page
-- [x] Clicking the edit button directs the user to the edit product page with fields prefilled with current information
+- [x] Clicking the 'Edit' button directs the user to the 'Edit Product' page with fields prefilled with current information
 - [x] After selecting an image the file name appears as expected
 - [x] Selecting 'Remove' and saving changes removes current image as expected
-- [x] After submitting the edit form user is redirected to the product detail page with updated the information
+- [x] After submitting the Edit form user is redirected to the 'Product Detail' page with updated the information
-- [x] The delete button is visible on the products page and each product detail page
+- [x] The 'Delete' button is visible on the 'Products' page and each 'Product Detail' page
-- [x] After clicking the 'delete' button the product is removed from the site and no longer visible in Django admin
+- [x] After clicking the 'Delete' button the product is no longer visible on the site
+- [x] After clicking the 'Delete' button the product is still available in the admin

 #### Programmes

-- [x] Each programme card directs the user to the programme detail page displaying the correct information
+- [x] Each programme card directs the user to the 'Programme Detail' page displaying the correct information
 - [x] Clicking the increment and decrement on the quantity selector changes the value as expected
 - [x] User can not decrement below 0 or increment above 99
 - [x] User can not type in a value out of the range 1-99
-- [x] Programme is added to the bag successfully after clicking 'add to bag'
+- [x] Programme is added to the bag successfully after clicking 'Add to bag'
 - [x] If programme is already in bag, quantity is incremented and programme is not duplicated
 - [x] The review carousel automatically cycles through a series of callout messages with expected interval time
 - [x] The review carousel controls allow the user to scroll back and forth